jetstreamgg/sky-subgraph/tasks/spk-rewards.md

 TODO

-- [] update contract address for RewardsUsdsSpk in networks.json
+- [] update contract address for RewardsUsdsSpk,RewardsLsskySpk in networks.json
-- [] add ABI for RewardsUsdsSpk in abis/rewards directory
+- [] add ABI for RewardsUsdsSpk, RewardsLsskySpk in abis/rewards directory
-- [] update testnet.json and mainnet.json with contract address (use mainnet address in testnet if there is no testnet deployment)
+- [] update testnet.json and mainnet.json with RewardsUsdsSpk, RewardsLsskySpk contract address (use mainnet address in testnet if there is no testnet deployment)